prototypefund/Digital_Bargeld-docs/api-mint.rst

   :status 403 Forbidden: The operation is not allowed as (at least) one of the coins has insufficient funds.
   :resheader Content-Type: application/json
-  :>json string error: the value is "insufficient funds" :>json array history: the transaction list of the respective coin that failed to have sufficient funds left.
+  :>json string error: the value is "insufficient funds" :>json base32 coin_pub: public key of a melted coin that had insufficient funds :>json amount original_value: original (total) value of the coin :>json amount residual_value: remaining value of the coin :>json amount requested_value: amount of the coin's value that was to be melted :>json array history: the transaction list of the respective coin that failed to have sufficient funds left.
 The format is the same as for insufficient fund reports during /deposit.
 Note that only the transaction history for one bogus coin is given, even if multiple coins would have failed the check.

   **Failure response: Unknown denomination key**